riceissa/issarice.com/wiki/advice-for-young-people.md

 value even with a sport, e.g. by recording it and therefore providing entertainment even after one has stopped playing.)

-I'm probably unusual in thinking that *in moderate amounts of each* recreational drug use is probably more useful than sports.
+I'm probably unusual in thinking that *in moderate amounts* recreational drug use is probably more useful than sports.

 Another point: if you're *extremely unusual* compared to the